Plan C for the Planet: Carbon Sequestration

 More farmers and growers are planting cover crops to minimize areas left bared but also to offer a constant source of organic matter available for the diverse biology to feed on.
 Their use leads to better water retention on sandy soils, helps break up clay soils, and stops erosion.
 These all add up to increased carbon in your soil.

 There are few times when one activity results in multiple benefits.
 But carbon sequestration in your soils is one such time.
 Until our sun quits shining, we will have a source of energy for photosynthesis.
 If we consider ALL the players in the carbon cycle as equal and necessary, slowly, we will be able to drawdown the atmospheric greenhouse gases into the soil.
 Improving Soil Health increases soil ability to sequester carbon but also creates a healthier environment for healthy plants and trees.
 All of which create a healthier planet and a healthier you!

 [Subscribe to our newsletter and be the first to read our blogs.
-Complete the form on the top right of this page.]
+Complete the form at the bottom of this page.]